Budjerah

 Budjerah Julum Slabb (/ˈbʊdʒəˌrʌ/ BUUJ-ə-ruh; born 17 March 2002), known mononymously as Budjerah, is an Australian singer from Fingal Head, New South Wales.
-He is a Coodjinburra man from the Bundjalung nation.
+He is an Indigenous Australian Coodjinburra man from the Bundjalung nation.

 His debut single "Missing You" was released in October 2020.
 Budjerah performed the track live for Australian live music program The Sound on 6 December 2020.
 After winning the Michael Gudinski Breakthrough Artist award at the 2021 ARIA Awards, Budjerah went on to release his debut EP Conversations in April 2022 and launched his first-ever global tour.

-In 2023, Budjerah, won the Artist of the Year award at the National Indigenous Music Awards.
+In 2023, Budjerah won the Artist of the Year award at the National Indigenous Music Awards.
+His debut studio album Gentleman was released on 24 July 2026.

 Early life

 Budjerah Julum Slabb was born on 17 March 2002 in Fingal Head, located 5 kilometres south of the Queensland–New South Wales border in the Gold Coast–Tweed region.
 His parents are licensed pastors and he subsequently grew up singing gospel music in churches throughout his upbringing.
 Budjerah said "I grew up singing Sam Cooke and listening to gospel singers like The Clark Sisters.
 That's the kind of music that has been around since I was little."
 Along with performing in churches, Budjerah would regularly perform in venues on the Gold Coast such as Carrara Stadium in front of more than 18,000 people during a Gold Coast Suns' home game.